forkphorus/sb-downloader/README.md

   assetHost: 'https://assets.example.com/$id'
 };

-// Use downloadProjectFromURL or fetch the project's JSON yourself and use downloadProjectFromBinaryOrJSON.
+// Use downloadProjectFromURL or fetch the project's JSON yourself and use downloadProjectFromBuffer.
 // The URL to use will vary for each mod.
 You can usually examine network requests using.
 // your browser's developer tools to find this. const project = await SBDL.downloadProjectFromURL(`https://projects.example.com/${id}`);